 Laser Class – The Center for Devices and Radiological Health regulates laser safety and classifies the lasers in specific categories based on power and wavelength.

 Laser Hair Removal – Cosmetic laser treatment that removes unwanted facial and body hair.
-Aesthetic lasers uses a specific target specific chromophores (color) in the skin, usually melanin or blood.
-The lasers damage the chromophores by selectively heating them while leaving surrounding tissue unharmed.
-When treating unwanted hair, the melanin in the hair follicles is targeted and damaged, which results in the disruption of hair growth and regeneration.
-Our diode laser is complemented by cooling technology, or other pain reducing methods which improve treatment efficacy and patient comfort.
+Aesthetic lasers use a specific target specific chromophores (color) in the skin, usually melanin or blood.
+Lasers will damage chromophores by heating them selectively leaving surrounding tissue uninjured.
+When treating hair that’s unwanted, melanin in the follicles is damaged resulting in the disruption of hair renewal.
+Our lasers (diode) are complemented with cooling tech or other pain reducing techniques which increase treatment efficiency and patient comfort.

 Laser Parameters – Laser beam characteristics that include pulse duration, energy, firing rate, wavelength and spot size.

-Laser Pulse – Eruption of laser energy that achieves power to perform desired result.
+Laser Pulse – Eruption of laser energy that achieves the power to perform the desired result.